From support services to adaptive activities, South Florida has many resources to help your child reach his or her best potential.

 ADHD Assessment, Consultation & Treatment Program

-Provides assessment, testing, and treatment for children and adolescents 2-22 years who are demonstrating behavioral issues consistent with ADHD.
+Provides assessment, testing and treatment for children and adolescents up to age 22 who are demonstrating behavioral issues consistent with ADHD.
 Nova Southeastern University Center for Psychological Studies, Maltz Building, 3301 College Ave., Fort Lauderdale.

 Autism Society of America